roytang/blog/content/replies/2010/09/c109xh0/index.md

 - magicTCG
 ---

-When you get your promotional prerelease card (Wurmcoil Engine) do NOT include it in your deck, you will get a game loss for that.\n\nIt's fine if you play a non-promo Wurmcoil Engine from your sealed pool.
+When you get your promotional prerelease card (Wurmcoil Engine) do NOT include it in your deck, you will get a game loss for that.

+It's fine if you play a non-promo Wurmcoil Engine from your sealed pool.